Mighty683/arrow-express/example/README.md

 It has no database connection.
 We recommend use for example typeorm for this purpose.

-# You can copy this folder as boilerplate for
 # Default settings
 - Command to run app:
   - `npm install && npm run start:dev`